bgreene2/ComfyUI-Hunyuan-Image-3/README.md

 If you wish to use more of your VRAM, you can set device_map_overrides.

 - To put everything except for the model's layers onto GPU 0, you would set `vision_model=0,vision_aligner=0,timestamp_emb=0,patch_embed=0,time_embed=0,final_layer=0,time_embed_2=0,model.wte=0,model.ln_f=0,lm_head=0`.
-- To start putting layers onto GPU0, you would add `model.layers.0=0,model.layers.1=0`,...
+- To put the first 8 layers onto GPU0, you would add `model.layers.0=0,model.layers.1=0,model.layers.2=0,model.layers.3=0,model.layers.4=0,model.layers.5=0,model.layers.6=0,model.layers.7=0`
 - You can also spread the load across GPUs, e.g. `model.layers.2=1,model.layers.3=1` would put layers 2 and 3 onto GPU 1.

+## Quantization

+To enable quantization, select either load_in_8bit or load_in_4bit.
+You may have to play around with the settings.
+See the [discussions page](https://github.com/bgreene2/ComfyUI-Hunyuan-Image-3/discussions) where the community shares tips.

 ## Memory Troubleshooting